icarus4/easy_ab/README.md

 ab_test(:button_color).class # => String
 ```

 ## Don't want to restart server whenever you make changes to your easy_ab.rb?
+(Only recommended for small projects)
 1. Upgrade to 0.8.0 or later

 2. In your `config/initializers/easy_ab.rb`, add `EasyAb.experiments.reset` at the first line.